lbryio/lbry.com/content/news/183-3d-printing-cities.md

-Now this does beg the question: how do we know if the window specialist and the lighting specialist can design window and lamp implementations that successfully coexist in the same high rise?
+This does beg some questions: how do we know if the window specialist and the lighting specialist can design window and lamp implementations that successfully coexist in the same space?
 Why would we want a bunch of component specific architects in the first place?
 Couldn't one architect easily do a better job at making everything match?

 These are rational concerns.
-Why would an architect need to purchase all the components of a building he's designing when he could just design each component to ensure aesthetic compatibility?
-The answer is that the architect can use the components designed by other creators for inspiration, and work with the component designers to make the components work for his specific creations.
+Why would an architect want to purchase all the components of a building he's designing when he could just design each component from scratch to ensure aesthetic compatibility?
+The architect can use components for inspiration and work with the component specialists to ensure holistic integration of designs.

-Let's say it's 2050 and an architect is midway through his design of a 75 story skyscraper in Atlanta.
-He's now looking to add the lighting and windows, so he hops onto an architecture specific application of the LBRY protocol, RCHTCTR, to shop for some components.
+Let's go back a years to when this skycraper in Singapore was being designed by an architect named Satoshi.
+He's finished most of the building but needs to add the lighting and windows, so he hops onto an architecture specific application of the LBRY protocol, RCHTCTR, to shop for some components.

-Playing around with the window designs, he's able to find the perfect match for the windows, so he pays the window designer .5 LBC ($100 at 2050 prices).
-He looks for a lamp designer but struggles to find one that fits in like the window does.
-However, he has found one design for a chandelier that is pretty close to what he needs, but the general shape of it is an equilateral triangle, not an isosceles triangle like he needs.
+Playing around with the window designs, he's able to find the perfect match, so he pays the window designer .01 LBC ($100 at 2050 prices).
+Now he looks for a lamp designer.
+He struggles to find one that fits the aesthetic.
+However, he finds one a chandelier design that is pretty close, only the general shape is an equilateral triangle, not the aesthetically required isosceles.

-Well, what he can do is make a purchase-contingency, where he sends some LBC to the creator with a request to adapt the design to his building's aesthetic requirements.
-The architect can withdrawal his request at any time, and his reputation of withdrawals will appear on the blockchain so that he can't make an unlimited number of withdrawals.
+Well, what he can do is make a purchase-contingency, where he sends some LBC to the creator with a request to adapt the equilateral design to his building's isocelic requirements.
+The architect can withdrawal his request at any time, and his reputation for withdrawals will appear on the blockchain so that he can't waste too many designers' time.

 The lighting designer inspects the building file and gets a sense of the aesthetic before adapting his chandelier design to the aesthetic specificities of the building.
-Once the isoscelic file is approved by the architect, the designer gets paid (with no intermediaries involved).
+Once the isoscelic file is approved by Satoshi, the designer gets paid.

-Now the skyscraper has the ideal set of components, even though they weren't all originally one person's idea.
-The lead architect was able to concrete with other designers who sell 3D printable building files in order to construct a master file that the printer will read holistically, and print magnificently.
+The skyscraper now has the ideal set of components, even though they weren't all originally one person's idea.
+Satoshi was able to co-create with other designers who sell 3D printable building files in order to construct a master file that the printer read holistically, and printed magnificently before your eyes.

+This is obviously a futuristic application of LBRY, and yet the value the protocol provides is clear: creators can specilaize and transact with other creators (like Satoshi) independent of a corporate giant, only dependent on the decentralized LBRY protocol.